Home

 Free Speech for People has filed similar challenges in Arizona and North Carolina.

-Greene has filed a federal lawsuit challenging the legitimacy of the regulation that the voters are utilizing to attempt to maintain her off the ballot.
-That go well with is pending.
+Greene has filed a federal lawsuit challenging the legitimacy of the legislation that the voters are using to try to hold her off the poll.
+That swimsuit is pending.

 Quelle: apnews.com